lingram-os/lingram-prompts-presentation/README.md

 ## 📄 License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
-Prompt structure, formatting logic, and educational design are © 2025 Victoria Khylchuk (Mono Application).
+Prompt structure, formatting logic, and educational design are © 2025 Victoria Khylchuk.